 The patent presents these answer box results as the kinds of things that a searcher may need, in many cases, to have a player for installed on their browsers as a browser plugin that could display the content to be shown in that answer box, such as an audio or video player or some other kind of content that a browser couldn’t display.
 Not sure why it does that; it likely wasn’t necessary in most cases when this patent was filed in 2012.

-Trigger terms may also identify albums or reviews when the trigger term is a musical artist or a band, may identify reviews or show times when the trigger term is a movie or a show name, may return news articles about the trigger term, or travels conditions when the trigger is travel related (airport name or flight number).
+Trigger terms may also identify albums or reviews when the trigger term is a musical artist or a band, may identify reviews or showtimes when trigger terms are movies or show names, may return news articles about those trigger terms or travels conditions when a trigger is travel related (airport name or flight number).

-We are told that when a trigger term appears within a snippet in a search results, that may cause that search result to be presented as enriched result content within search results.
+We are told that when trigger terms appear within snippets in search results, they may cause search result to be presented as enriched result content within those search results.

 Some of the answer box content that shows up in search results in this answer box answer may be placed in cached storage, like weather, time, stock category trigger terms or parameter trigger terms (e.g., business, people or place names).

 When you see a direct answer result at Google, it is aiming at answering questions like a Wolfram Alpha.
 I’ll be discussing this topic in more depth next week in Las Vegas at Pubcon, in a presentation titled Evolution of Search